imarg3/bulk-mail-sender/README.md

 ## Mail Status

-When all the emails are sent, you will notified with "Mails Sent successfully" message.
+When all the emails are sent, you will notify with "Mails Sent successfully" message.
 In case of any errors, kindly refer to output file.

-After successful message, you may either take backup of output.txt or empty the output.txt file content.
+After a successful message, you may either take backup of output.txt or empty the output.txt file content.